 CURRENT PROGRAMS / ACTIVITIES GENERAL PROGRAM REQUIREMENTS EXISTING SERVICES / FACILITIES AT QUEEN ELIZABETH PARK SUITABILITY OF PROGRAM FOR QUEEN ELIZABETH PARK OPPORTUNITIES FOR FUTURE PARK PROGRAMMING WALKING / RUNNING (PAVED TRAILS) Paved trail with accessible grades, well-connected Major east-west multi- use paved trail, stair access to Saskatchewan Drive.
 Walking / running is a popular activity in the park and is well-suited for Queen Elizabeth Park.
 New trail development should minimize disturbance to existing forest where possible.
 Users would benefit from universally-accessible trail connections to/from Saskatchewan Drive.
 Additional accessible trail connections can be added to improve circulation and park access.
 HIKING / TRAIL RUNNING (UNPAVED/ UNIMPROVED TRAILS) Variety of trail experiences and terrain characteristics.
 Trail guidelines or design features should be used to reduce conflict between different user groups.
 This can be done by providing networks that adequately support desired circulation patterns and demand, and that encourage trail etiquette.
 There is a network of unofficial single-track trails throughout the upper and lower parks that are used for hiking, trail running, and mountain biking.
 Trails take advantage of the site's varying topography.
 Hiking / trail running on unpaved/unimproved trails can be compatible with Queen Elizabeth Park.
 Trail design should be low-impact.
 There is an opportunity to formalize the network of secondary trails and improve trail standards to reduce any negative impacts on the forest.
-COMMUTER AND RECREATIONAL CYCLING (PAVED TRAILS) Paved trail with accessible grades, well-connected Major east-west multi- use paved trail connects Nellie McClung Park (east) and Kinsmen Park (west).
-Access from Strathcona neighbourhood is difficult.
-There is no trail connection along Queen Elizabeth Park Road.
-Access from Saskatchewan Drive into the park is available from three staircases (one equipped with a ramp) and from 91st Ave, through the Lavigne area.
-The park's location is highly conducive to supporting commuting cyclists who travel between Strathcona and Downtown.
+COMMUTER AND RECREATIONAL CYCLING (PAVED TRAILS) ECREATIONAL YCLING AVED TRAILS)grades, well-connecteduse paved Nellie McC (east) and Park (west) from Strath neighbourd difficult.
+T trail conne Queen Eliz Road.
+Acc Saskatchev into the pa from three (one equip ramp) and through thOUNTAIN KING (UNPAVED/ NIMPROVEDVariety of trail experiences and terrain characteristics.
+Trail quidelines or designThere is a unofficial s trails throu unofficial s The park's location is highly conducive to supporting commuting cyclists who travel between Strathcona and Downtown.
 New trail development should minimize disturbance to existing forest where possible.
 There is an opportunity for better and safer north-south cycling routes through the park, particularly to support bike commuters who travel between Strathcona and Downtown.
-MOUNTAIN BIKING (UNPAVED/ UNIMPROVED TRAILS) Variety of trail experiences and terrain characteristics.
-Trail guidelines or design features should be used to reduce conflict between different user groups.
-There is a network of unofficial single-track trails throughout the upper and lower parks that are used for hiking, trail running, and mountain biking.
-Trails take advantage of the site's varying topography.
-Mountain biking is a popular activity in the park and there appears to be a good degree of public support for the activity.
+MOUNTAIN BIKING (UNPAVED/ UNIMPROVED TRAILS) Mountain biking is a popular activity in the park and there appears to be a good degree of public support for the activity.
 Secondary / mountain bike trail design should be low impact to reduce erosion and tree damage.
 There is an opportunity to formalize the network of secondary trails and improve trail standards to reduce any negative impacts on the forest.
 Opportunities may exist to engage mountain biking clubs with trail building and stewardship.